Hennmeister/kv-store/README.md

 Updates can be called by simply calling a `put` with an existing key.
 No special processing is required.

 Updates are not in-place in order to ensure performance as discussed in lectures.
-When issuing an update, if an entry is already present in the memtable, the redblacktree will simply update the value associated with the given key.
+When issuing an update, if an entry is already present in the memtable, the RedBlackTree will simply update the value associated with the given key.

 When issuing a get call, we know that data is accessed in order of time, i.e. most recent entries are accessed first.
 As a result, the most recent value associated with a key will always be returned.
 This applies to SSTs as we scan SSTs from latest to oldest.